 - Java SE/JDK.
 If you don’t have Java installed, you can only use Sign APK, Zipalign, Extract APK, Zip APK or Install APK.
 Decompiling and compiling can only be done when you have Java installed on your computer.
 You can download and install Java SE/JDK from this link.

-How to Use APK Easy Tool
+How to Use APK Easy Tool to Modify APK Files

 - Download either the portable zip version or the setup zip version from the download links above.
 Extract the zip file and run the MSI setup file if you downloaded the setup version.
 You’ll need to install it.
 The portable version needs no installation, all you need is to extract it.